jonklein/breve.js/README.markdown

 breve.js is a multiagent simulation toolkit that runs in the browser.

 This is a work in progress.
-More documentation and details to come as the development continues.
+Don't expect anything to work yet.
+More documentation and details to come.

 ## Building ##